soumya1925/fullstackTask/README.md

 # Deployment URL(API):
 https://fullstacktask-974k.onrender.com
--check api endpoints below  where how to  use this api is explained in more detail
+//check api endpoints below  where how to  use this api is explained in more detail

 ---